Site icon Outdoor Gearzine "Outdoor Gearzine"

 Review: Garmin MARQ Expedition The unique pleasure that resides in Garmin's finest outdoor smartwatch, which cannot be measured by specs alone.

-Garmin has been a leader in GPS devices since the 1990s, when paper maps were still in high spirits.
-Now, 30 years have passed, he is becoming the leading runner in the cutting-edge industrial field of wearable devices.
+Garmin has been a leader in GPS devices since the 1990s, when paper maps were still in vogue.
+Now, 30 years later, they're fast becoming a leader in the cutting-edge industry of wearable devices.
 Drivers, pilots, mariners, explorers, athletes...
-Now in tough scenes around the world, there's no day when you don't see your Garmin's arm.
+Not a day goes by without seeing a Garmin on the wrist in tough situations around the world

 table of contents